ferhatabd/FAStoryKit/README.md

 Provides an easy setup for displaying content like Instagram highlights.
 Can be used as an alternative onboarding process or just to simply communicate new things, campaigns, features etc to the users.
+There is a starter project implementation [here](/../../FAStoryKitStarter) Feel free to check it out

 ## Features